This updated post was originally written for Iterable by Arazoo Kadir, Head of Agency Growth for Yodel Mobile, and published on May 28, 2020.

 Make sure to:

+Paid user acquisition: By sending users towards a highly optimized listing, you’ve safeguarded your advertising budget and can freely focus on your paid user acquisition strategies.
 Paid advertising offers the ability to target new and niche audiences with a high level of granularity, targeting with the right message, at the right time and on the right platform.

 - Implement and test your attribution tracking, including post-install events to determine high-value acquisition sources